kallelix/esp32-lunos-e2-fan-control/README.md

 # Lunos e2 Fan Control

-This project provides an API for controlling Lunos e2 fan pairs on a esp32 without further hardware than a little driver circuit.
+This project provides an API to control Lunos e2 fan pairs on an esp32 without any hardware other than a small driver circuit.

 ## Circuit
+Circuit for one fan pair.
+Pin J1 3 and 2 are the input pwm signales from the esp32.
 ![circuit](https://github.com/kallelix/Fan-Control/blob/main/circuit_for_one_fan_pair.png?raw=true)

-Pin J1 3 and 2 are the input pwm signales from the esp32.

 ## Usage
+### Setup
+1. Flash Firmeware
+2. WIFI setup with Wifi manager
+3. Config pins with /config endpoint

 ### API Endpoints
+API definition in api.yaml

 #### Get Fan Data
 - **Endpoint:** `/info`